Think someone else may like this? Share the love!

 Carrot pea mint salad recipe

-A couple of months ago, we hosted an all-day blogging seminar called Food Blog Forum in Orlando where I met some fantastic food bloggers, some of whom flew all the way from other states (and one from Canada!) to attend.
-Husband and wife team Jeff and Susie Kauck came all the way from Chicago to hear us talk and we just hit it off immediately.
-Jeff is an James Beard nomincated food photographer, having shot an array of top notch cookbooks.
+This is a guest recipe from a husband and wife powerhouse: Jeff is an James Beard nominated food photographer, having shot an array of top notch cookbooks.
 Susie is the author of Return to Sunday Supper food blog featuring recipes that I know your family will love.
-Their daughter, Dana, just started contributing to the blog too – once a week she highlights the nutritional information of an ingredient that’s used in one of the recipes.
 Please welcome Susie and her clean, light and refreshing Carrot, Pea and Mint Salad. ~Jaden

 carrot pea mint salad recipe